By Patrick A. Trottier

 From a ‘whole systems perspective’ a change in one part can have a dramatic ripple effect on the whole organization.
 To appreciate such, one then has to ‘see’ the organization ‘as a whole’ – which may also include its community, supply partners, stakeholders and customers.

-Thus, OD takes a ‘whole system’ perspective in order to understand how the parts (both inside and outside the formal organization) work together to enhance systemic integration of its functions aligned to its mission, vision, values, and goals.
+Thus, OD takes a ‘whole system’ perspective in order to understand how the parts (both inside and outside the formal organization) work together to enhance systemic integration of its functions aligned to its mission, vision, values, and business goals.

-OD sees an organization’s mission, vision and values as acting as a foundation to its strategies, decisions and actions.
+Traditional OD sees an organization’s mission, vision and values as acting as a foundation to its strategies, decisions and actions.

 The OD ‘steps’ mentioned below allows for such customized OD designs to ‘fit’ that organization.